Robert Seamans (economist)

 Robert Seamans is an American economist and professor at New York University's Stern School of Business.
 His research focuses on Business strategy, Entrepreneurship, Public policy and competition policy.
 He serves as Director of the Center for the Future of Management and Professor of Management and strategy.
 He also served Senior Economist for Technology and Innovation on the Council of Economic Advisers under President Obama.

-His work has been published in The Atlantic, Forbes, Harvard Business Review, and The Wall Street Journal.

 Education and career

-Seamans earned his B.A. in English from Reed College in 1996, where he wrote a senior thesis on Chaucer’s Canterbury Tales, followed by an MBA from Yale School of Management in 2001.
-He completed an M.A. in Economics at Boston University in 2004 and a Ph.D. in Business Administration at UC Berkeley's Haas School of Business in 2009.
+Seamans earned his B.A. in English from Reed College in 1996, where he wrote a senior thesis on Chaucer's Canterbury Tales, followed by an MBA from Yale School of Management in 2001.
+He completed an M.A. in economics at Boston University in 2004 and a Ph.D. in business administration at UC Berkeley's Haas School of Business in 2009.
 His dissertation received UC Berkeley's Best Dissertation in Competition Policy award.

 Joining NYU Stern in 2009 as an Assistant Professor of Management, Seamans became Associate Professor in 2015 and granted tenure in 2017.
 He attained full professorship in 2023.
 Since 2020, he has directed NYU Stern's Center for the Future of Management and served as Academic Director of the Black in Business Program from 2023 to 2024.
 He is also serving as professor of economics (by courtesy).

-Seamans holds affiliations with institutions, including the Brookings Institution as a Non-resident Senior Fellow, Accenture Research’s Thought Leadership Advisory Council, and the Center for Democracy and Technology, where he previously served as a Non-resident Fellow.
-He is also affiliated with Princeton University’s Center for Information Technology Policy.

 Seamans served as Senior Economist for Technology, Innovation, and Competition Policy on the White House Council of Economic Advisers during the Obama administration from 2015 to 2016.
 His policy work focused on issues such as artificial intelligence, robotics, broadband access, and technology competition and regulation.

 Research and views

 Seamans' research examines the economic and strategic implications of emerging technologies.
-Together with Ed Felten of Princeton and Manav Raj of University of Pennsylvania, he developed the Artificial Intelligence Occupational Exposure (AIOE) measure.
 His other studies analyze robotics adoption in manufacturing, competition in two-sided market settings, and discrimination in small business lending.

 Seamans has advocated for balanced approaches to technology policy, arguing that while the US need not adopt fully centralized regulation of emerging technologies like artificial intelligence, coordinated government attention to workforce impacts remains critical.
-In a 2023 statement regarding AI policy, he characterized existing approaches as a huge missed opportunity, emphasizing the need for administration officials to address technological displacement and retraining needs for affected workers.

-He has received research funding from the National Science Foundation, Kauffman Foundation, Smith Richardson Foundation and Microsoft AI Economic Institute.
-His projects investigate AI's impact on labor markets and strategic responses to technological change.

-He serves on editorial boards for Management Science and Strategy Science and has organized conferences on AI policy and strategy.